Devolutions/doc/docs/en/server/web-interface/administration/security-management/users/applications-access.md

 [{{ en.DWL }}](/server/dwl/overview/)
 		</td>
 		<td>
-Allow user to auto fill username and passwords on websites with {{ en.DWL }}.
+Allow user to auto fill username and passwords on websites with the {{ en.DWL }}.
 		</td>
 	</tr>
 	<tr>